ua-parser/uap-php/README.md

 ### Update the regexes.php File

-Fetches an updated YAML file for `ua-parser` and overwrites the current JSON file.
+Fetches an updated YAML file for `ua-parser` and overwrites the current regexes.php file.
 You can use the following as part of a cron job that runs nightly.

     php bin/uaparser ua-parser:update [--no-backup]